byronrthomas/shocknet/README.md

 * Stick a tigergaph attrib on page
 * Instructions has to include the query install step (or start from a starter that would have stuff - although then we get data too :( )

-## Limitations of model
-* Doesn't explicitly call out the obvious shock, e.g. "if no petrol products from gulf, then no petrol products on sale for public" - it's more focused on how shocks create other shocks.

 ## Troubleshooting
 See an error like ("Please run 'gadmin config set RESTPP.Factory.EnableAuth true' to enable this endpoint.", 'REST-1000').
 This can mean that you're not running against TG cloud but instead against a locally installed TG Enterprise instance which doesn't have the same security setup.
 In order to make compatible you need to take the following steps to reconfigure Tigergraph.